apostrophecms/apostrophe/packages/apostrophe-astro/README.md

 npm install @apostrophecms/apostrophe-astro
 ```

-*Astro 3.x and 4.x are both supported.*

 ## Security

-You **must** set the `APOS_EXTERNAL_FRONT_KEY` environment variable to a secret
-value when running your Astro project, and also set the same variable to the same value when running your Apostrophe application.
-This ensures that other sites on the web cannot fetch excessive amounts of
-information from ApostropheCMS without your permission.
+You **must** set the `APOS_EXTERNAL_FRONT_KEY` environment variable to a secret value when running your Astro project, and also set the same variable to the same value when running your Apostrophe application.
+This ensures that other sites on the web cannot fetch excessive amounts of information from ApostropheCMS without your permission.

 ## Configuration (Astro)

 Since this is an Astro integration, you will need to add it to your Astro project's `astro.config.mjs` file.
 Here is a working `astro.config.mjs` file for a project with an Apostrophe CMS backend.

 ```js
 import { defineConfig } from 'astro/config';